What Are The Principles Of Integrative Psychiatry?

 - Eye movement exercises.

-Integrative psychiatry can be quite expansive, and it can help quite a bit of people.
+Integrative psychiatry can be expensive and can help quite a few people.

 Who Can It Help?

-With that said, it obviously isn't for everyone.
-If you feel like you're suicidal, have psychosis or an extreme mental health problem, you may need more intense psychiatry.
+With that said, it isn't for everyone.
+If you feel suicidal, have psychosis, or have a severe mental health problem, you may need more intense psychiatry.
 Make sure you know what your needs are before you give integrative psychiatry a try.

 The Principles Of Integrative Psychiatry